 From Pier A, we slowly sailed off towards Doha’s Corniche.
 The sun was still a bit harsh, making us sweat as we try to enjoy the ride and look for the best spots to take photos.

 Soon enough, the sunset was upon us.
 Portrait shots made way for silhouette shots, and bloggers went crazy trying to capture Doha’s skyline during the golden hour as best as they could.

 The creative energy in the air was contagious.
 Having not seen a glorious golden hour for quite some time, I relished the experience even though at times, I felt myself getting a bit seasick from the occasional swaying.

-After a few more shots of Museum of Islamic Art against the now blue sky, we headed down the stairs back to the lower deck where dinner awaited us.
+After a few more shots of the Museum of Islamic Art against the now-blue sky, we headed down the stairs back to the lower deck where dinner awaited us.
 But first, we were introduced to National Cruise Company and what are the services they offer.
 Najla Nabil was also very gracious to teach us some tips and tricks about photography.